What is Deforestation: effects, causes and solutions

 The main causes of deforestation are:

-Unlawful logging activities are extremely common that destroy the livelihoods of the population relying upon woods.
+Illegal logging activities are extremely common that destroy the livelihoods of the population relying upon woods.
 Wood based industries like paper, match-sticks, furniture need a substantial amount of wood supply.
-Wood is used as fuel most commonly and so large amount of trees are cut down for fuel supplies.
-Firewood and charcoal are used as fuel.
+And wood is commonly used as fuel and so large amount of trees are cut down for fuel supplies.
+They used firewood and charcoal as fuel.

 Oil and mining of coal require a lot of forest land.
 Development of roads leads to deforestation as they give the best approach to remote land.
-The waste that turns out from mining pollutes nature and influences the nearby species.
-These projects are often accompanied by large infrastructure construction, such as roads, railways, and power systems.
+The waste that turns out from mining pollutes nature and effects the nearby species.
+These projects are often accompanied by large framework construction, such as roads, railways, and power systems.

 5- Forest Fires

-We lose countless trees every year because of fires in the forests in different segments around the world.
+We lose countless trees every year because of fires in the forests in different parts around the world.
 This occurs because of extreme summers and winters.
-The flame caused by man or nature, brings about tremendous loss of woods spread.
+The flame caused by man or nature, brings about huge loss of woods spread.

 6- Agricultural Activities